PradeepLoganathan/pradeepl-blog/content/blog/terraform-getting-started/index.md

 ---

+In today's rapidly evolving tech landscape, the concept of Infrastructure as Code (IaC) has revolutionized how we manage and provision infrastructure.
+As I explored in my [previous post on IaC]({{< ref "/blog/infrastructure-as-code" >}}), this paradigm shift involves managing infrastructure with code-based tools, providing agility, consistency, and repeatability.

+Terraform stands out in this domain.
+It's not just a tool but a game changer in how we approach infrastructure automation.
+In this post, we delve into Terraform, a key player in the IaC arena, to understand its mechanics, benefits, and why it's becoming the go-to solution for many DevOps professionals.
+We'll explore its core components, how it fits into the IaC model, and provide hands-on examples to get you started.
+Whether you're new to Terraform or looking to deepen your understanding, this post will guide you through its essentials and best practices, building upon the foundations laid in our discussion on IaC.

-## Introduction
+# Introduction

-Terraform is an open source tool created by HashiCorp to define [infrastructure as code](https://pradeepl.com/blog/infrastructure-as-code/) using a simple, declarative language called HCL.
+Terraform is an open source tool created by HashiCorp to define [infrastructure as code]({{< ref "/blog/infrastructure-as-code" >}}) using a simple, declarative language called HashiCorp Configuration Language(HCL), or optionally JSON.
 Terraform is used to deploy and manage infrastructure across a variety of cloud providers & virtualization platforms.
 It can be used to deploy infrastructure to all major cloud providers such as Azure, AWS, Digital ocean, and virtualization platforms such as VMware, Open stack, and others.

 Terraform code is written in the HashiCorp Configuration Language (HCL) in files with the extension .tf.
 It is a declarative language, so your program needs to describe the infrastructure you want and Terraform will figure out how to create it.
 Using Terraform, we can create, configure, or delete resources.
 Terraform allows automatic resource provisioning by building dependency graphs.
 Compared to low-level REST APIs, scripting languages and SDKs, Terraform has a clean, high-level API.
 The state of your infrastructure is described, stored, versioned, and shared.

-## Installing Terraform
+# Installing Terraform

 Terraform is remarkably simple to get started with on any platform.
 To install Terraform on windows simply head over to the terraform downloads page [here](https://www.terraform.io/downloads.html) and download the zip file.
 Extract the binary to a folder.
 Add the folder to the path environment variable so that you can execute it from anywhere on the command line.
 If you use chocolatey then use the below command